nalal/group-project-OOSD/src/README.md

 Github

-A way to avoid conflicts on github is to make a pull everytime before you push/commit any changes
+A way to avoid conflicts on github is to make a pull every time before you push/commit any changes